Ashling Murphy’s partner ‘will never get to marry soulmate’ as killer jailed

 She said that the actions of Puska “must have consequences” and said “he should never see the light of day again”.

-She said that before her daughter left the house, she had begged her not to go along the canal, to which Ms Murphy replied “Ah mum, I’m 23 years old” before giving her mother a hug.
+She said that before her daughter left the house, she had begged her not to walk along the canal after work, to which Ms Murphy replied “Ah mum, I’m 23 years old” before giving her mother a hug.

 Ms Murphy’s mother Kathleen and father Raymond, and her brother Cathal were in court for sentencing.